 - Not just feathered theropods; the Stygimoloch were going to have feathers too.
-And keep in mind, all of this was being planned in the mid-90s, when feathered dinosaurs of any kind were still a very new idea.
+And keep in mind, all of this was being planned in the mid-90s, when the idea of any feathered dinosaurs, period was largely unheard-of in popular culture.

 The Noah Draft:

 - An early draft of the film, perhaps the earliest functional draft given it's in one of the earliest completed proof-of-concept videos on the Collector's Edition DVD, would've had a more religious take on things, as Aladar was named "Noah" here, and had visions of the future, making him a prophet but also an outcast.